Kingxukai/linux/Documentation/networking/ethtool-netlink.rst

   ``ETHTOOL_A_MM_TX_MIN_FRAG_SIZE``  u32     see MM_GET description
   =================================  ======  ==========================

-The attributes are propagated to the driver through the following structure:
+The attributes are propagated to the woke driver through the woke following structure:

 .. kernel-doc:: include/linux/ethtool.h
     :identifiers: ethtool_mm_cfg